Georgia, Arizona GOP officials to testify before Jan. 6 panel - NewsBreak

 Georgia, Arizona GOP officials to testify before Jan.
 6 panel

-Georgia Secretary of State Brad Raffensperger answers questions at a news conference in November 2020.
-(Jill Nolin/Georgia Recorder)
+Secretary of State Brad Raffensperger answers questions at a well attended press conference that some national news outlets carried live on Georgia's presidential election.
+Jill Nolin/Georgia Recorder

 The fourth Jan.
 6 hearing on Tuesday will focus on pressure put by President Donald Trump and his allies on state officials in Georgia, Arizona and elsewhere to overturn the 2020 presidential election results.

 The U.S. House hearing will include live testimony from Republican officials in those states, committee aides said Monday.
-It begins at noon CST and will be streamed through the committee website.
+It begins at 12 p.m.
+CST and will be streamed through the committee website.

 The pressure on state-level officials was part of a broader scheme Trump pursued to overturn his election loss, which eventually led to the attack on the U.S. Capitol, the committee argues.